RahulYavvari/Design-Patterns/ObserverPattern/README.md

 # Observer Pattern

-Your code is an implementation of the **Observer Pattern**.
 This design pattern is part of the behavioral patterns and is used when there is a one-to-many relationship between objects, such that when one object (the subject or observable) changes its state, all dependent objects (observers) are notified and updated automatically.

-## Key Components in Your Code
+## Key Components in the Code

 1. **IObserver Interface**:
    - Defines the `update` method which observers must implement.